 Become a Support & Discussion Group Leader

 Interested in becoming a Support & Discussion Group Leader?
 Alzheimer’s San Diego provides training, materials and ongoing support for those interested in leading a support & discussion group in their community.
-For more information, download this flyer or call Rebecca De Campos, MSW at 858.966.3303.
+Download this flyer for more information, or call Rebecca McDaniel at 858.966.3303.